Feedback About wiseGEEK Login

 How Do I Treat Tongue Ulcers?

 Although tongue ulcers are usually not that serious, they can be extremely irritating and painful.
-Simple things like talking and eating can even become difficult tasks with tongue ulcers.
-People who would like to prevent tongue ulcers should avoid some behaviors and make certain dietary changes.
+Simple things like talking and eating can become difficult with a sore tongue.
+People who would like to prevent these ulcers should avoid some behaviors and make certain dietary changes.
 In addition, there are a few treatments that should help clear up already formed ulcers, which include rinsing with salt water, applying a baking soda paste and applying a numbing gel.

 Generally, instead of treating tongue ulcers, it is better to prevent them by avoiding certain activities, drinks and foods.
 Since stress is often the catalyst for ulcers, stressful activities should be avoided or at least kept to a minimum.
 Usually, doing some deep breathing or meditation will help to quickly reduce stress levels.